Rakhyvel/Karta/README.md

 ```

 ## Type Predicates
-Karta is a type-predicate based languages.
+Karta is a type-predicate based language.
 Types are made up of membership functors.
 These functors determine if a value is within the type.
-These can then be pattern matched with.
+These type predicate membership functions can then be used for pattern matching.
 ```
 ;; An example type predicate, matches all even integers even? (:n int?) = (== (% n 2) 0)